-The Treetop Adventure is closed for the winter season.
-We will re-open for private events in May and to the public May 26, 2017.
-Check back to make online reservations January 1.
+The Treetop Adventure will re-open for private events in May and to the public May 26, 2017.

 Think Swiss Family Robinson meets X-Games!
 After a safety brief you’ll clip in and ride zip lines, shimmy over suspended bridges, scramble up nets, cross swinging logs, and even ride an aerial skateboard.
 Kids and adults courses are available.

 The Full Adult Course is a progressive course with green being easiest advancing to black being most difficult.
 Course elements are 12-80 feet off the forest floor, and include obstacles like wobbly bridges, swinging logs, climbing nets, flying surfboards, and 13 ziplines.
 Kids under 16 must be accompanied by an adult.

 The Flying Squirrel Course is designed for kids ages 7 and up.
 Cables are 6-10 feet above the forest floor for all challenges except the zip line which gets as high as 20 feet off the forest floor.
 Highlights include suspended swinging bridges, climbing walls, nets, and a zip line.
 Adult chaperones are required and can easily follow a child from the ground.

 See our pricing table below for more details and to purchase your ticket online.
 Private Guides are also available.

 Pricing for every group!
 Please see below for individual tickets, chaperone pricing, kids’ group pricing and adults’ group pricing and optional private guides.

 May 26 – June 16: 11a to 6pm

 June 17 – August 21: 10a to 8pm